 Welcome to the Adirondack Lakes Region

-With nearly 700 lakes and ponds, it's no wonder why Franklin County is known for its world-class canoeing and kayaking.
-Located in beautiful northern New York, Franklin County offers some of the finest opportunities in the eastern United States for outdoor recreation in a superb natural setting.
-In addition to boating of all kinds, Franklin County is a 4-season destination for a full range of activities.
-With almost 68% of the county within the Adirondack State Park, residents and visitors enjoy camping, hiking, snowmobiling, cycling, hunting, fishing, golfing, downhill and cross-country skiing, snow-shoeing, and birding.
+WIth hundreds of lakes and ponds along with the spectacular Adirondack mountains, it's no wonder Franklin County is the must-see place for outdoor recreation.
+In a superb natural setting, the region is a 4-season destination for a full range of activities.
+Residents and visitors alike enjoy camping, hiking, snowmobiling, cycling, hunting, fishing, golfing, downhill and cross-country skiing, snow-shoeing and birding.

-From the office to the golf course and the boardroom to ski slopes, Franklin County is well-suited for business and an active lifestyle.
-Ask Billy Demong, one of our most recent Olympic Champions.
+From the office to the golf course, the boardroom to ski slopes, the classroom to a living laboratory, Franklin County is well-suited for business, education and for anyone seeking an active lifestyle in the clear fresh air and the energizing outdoors.

 Arts and Culture

-Franklin County is also conveniently located to many arts and cultural destinations.
-Famed artists like Seneca Ray Stoddard to Rockwell Kent and David Smith have long been attracted to the Village of Saranac Lake.
-Located less than 1 hour South of Malone, Saranac Lake remains today a vibrant artistic community with local craftsmen, galleries, theater, concerts, and events throughout the year.
+Franklin County is also the home to unlimited arts and cultural destinations.
+Just south of the bustling town of Malone, Saranac Lake boasts a vibrant artistic community with local craftsmen, galleries, theater, concerts and ongoing events throughout the year.

 Part museum, part nature-center, the Wild Center of Tupper Lake is also referred to as the Natural History Museum of the Adirondacks.
 The Wild Center is science-based, and its experiences, exhibits and programs are designed to open new ways to look into the latest discoveries made by natural scientists.